 The portfolio sites I considered:

 For all the sites, you can add a clip by simply entering its URL.
 The sites do all the work for you, grabbing the headline, an excerpt, and an image for you.
 (Some do a better job at this than others.
 I found myself having to upload images for some clips.)
 All of them have editable fields in case you want to change the text or upload a different image.
-For stories that don’t live online, you can also upload a PDF.
-All the sites also have spots for your social media handles.
+For stories that don’t live online, you can also upload PDFs.
+All of these sites also have spots for your social media handles.

 At first I tried to get away with just looking at existing samples of these sites.
 But I realized that in order to truly understand how they worked, I had to sign up so I could experience it myself first hand.